(Fu Ru Jiao Si Chao Tan Cai)

 Water spinach has long, hollow stems and medium-size, tender leaves.
 According to A Cook's Guide to Chinese Vegetables by Martha Dahlen (Odyssey, 1997), Chinese cooks know that water spinach "tastes best cooked with something of intense . . . flavor", such as the fermented tofu in this recipe.

-3 tbsp. peanut oil
+- 3 Tbsp. peanut oil

-2-4 cloves garlic, bruised with flat side of knife
+- 2-4 cloves garlic, bruised with flat side of knife until juicy, coarsely chopped

-1 tbsp. fermented tofu
+- 1 Tbsp. fermented tofu

 Cut the spinach into 3"-long pieces.
 If any stems are thicker than 1⁄3", cut them in half lengthwise, or they'll be too chewy when cooked.
 Spin the pieces dry in a salad spinner.
 (The leaves should be very dry; damp leaves will cause the final dish to be too watery.)

-2. Heat the oil in a wok over medium heat.
+Heat the oil in a wok over medium heat.
 Add the garlic and a pinch of salt and stir-fry until the garlic has just lost its rawness, about 1 minute.
 Add the fermented tofu and stir it vigorously around in the wok until it dissolves, about 30 seconds.

-3. Add the spinach, increase the heat to medium-high, and stir-fry until the spinach is just limp, the leaves are bright green, and the stems are still crisp, 2–3 minutes.
+Add the spinach, increase the heat to medium-high, and stir-fry until the spinach is just limp, the leaves are bright green, and the stems are still crisp, 2–3 minutes.
 Taste for salt, adding only a pinch more if necessary.
 (The fermented tofu will add some saltiness.)
 Transfer to a large serving platter and spread out slightly so that the spinach doesn't continue to cook too much.
 Serve immediately.